-The primary market is where securities are created and made available to the public for the first time.
+The primary market is where companies create and make securities available to the public for the first time.
 Generally, the objective of the primary market is to raise funds from the company offering the security in order to meet the long-term capital requirement.

-Thus, the primary market provides funding to both new and old companies for their expansion and diversification, even though the securities can only be sold once.
+Thus, the primary market provides funding to both new and old companies for their expansion and diversification, even though companies can only sell the securities once.

 The secondary market facilitates the liquidity and marketability of existing securities.
 It also ensures true and fair trading to protect the investor’s interes

 Security tokens and differences between the two financial market

 As previously stated STOs can be positioned at different stages of the corporate life cycle.

 Only the launch phase foresees the emission of new security tokens, therefore, re-entering the primary market.
 All the other phases, instead, occur in the secondary market.